tboie/universal_mechanics/README.md

 ### Cosmological Redshift

-Light changes only by colliding with matter?
+Light particles change only by colliding with matter?

-Light changes with time from layers evolving/new layers added (see [SCAB](#scab))?
+Light formations change with time from changing layers? (see [SCAB](#scab))?

 ### Cosmic Microwave Background